belouve/YoloSec-Framework/README.md

 # YoloSec-Framework
 A framework for doing security by the seat of your pants.
 Assuming you're wearing any.
 Please God, don't tell me you're not wearing any pants...
-Unless you're a cute infosec girl then it's cool.
+Unless you're cute, then it's cool.
+YOLOsec reflects a security strategy driven by a “you only live once” mentality – one that emboldens people to ignore future concerns around security to achieve today’s gratification.

 - Break shit in production and blame the devs.
 - Push code without source control